- Simply Gluten Free - http://simplygluten-free.com -

 2 tablespoons sugar

-* you can make your own homemade version of a flour blend by combining 3/4 cup super fine white rice flour with 1/4 cup potato starch (not potato flour), 1/4 cup sweet rice flour and 1/4 cup tapioca starch and 1 teaspoon xanthan gum.
+* You can make your own homemade version of a flour blend by combining 3/4 cup super fine white rice flour with 1/4 cup potato starch (not potato flour), 1/4 cup sweet rice flour, 1/4 cup tapioca starch and 1 teaspoon xanthan gum.
 Whisk until fully combined.
 This will give you enough for the recipe plus rolling.
 For best results use Asian or Superfine rice and sweet rice flours.
 I also use Asian tapioca starch as it does not have that “off” flavor of many tapioca starches.
 Do not use Asian potato starch as it is made from sweet potatoes.

 Add some ice cubes to the water and let it get ice cold while preparing the dry ingredients.